-On this page you will find links to extra reading material, fact sheets, modules, assignment details and the marking structure.
-If you think anything is missing please let us know and we can add it!
+On this page you will find links to extra reading material, links to useful publications and websites and assignment details and the marking structure.

 Everything that has links can be freely downloaded.
 Many of these resources will be / have been discussed during core week.